 Solution: Control Nocardia with these products:

 We use Foam Buster and Qwik-Zyme L to degrade the foam.
-Defoamers will not work when it comes to controlling Nocardia because Nocardia has too much surface tension and it sees the defoamer as food.
+Defoamers will not work when it comes to controlling Nocardia, because Nocardia has too much surface tension and it sees the defoamer as food.
 Call the Bugman to get fast answers.
-For those who want to understand Nocardia further read on and do not hesitate to call.
-Our products and technical service to solve this problem are extraordinary.
+For those who want to understand Nocardia read on further and do not hesitate to call.
+Our products and technical service to solve this problem are what make us extraordinary.

-In small amounts, Nocardia are quite beneficial for the wastewater system as they add stability to the floc structure and keep it from breaking up or shearing.
+In small amounts, Nocardia is quite beneficial for the wastewater system as it adds stability to the floc structure and keeps it from breaking up or shearing.
 In large amounts, however, these branching bacteria can wreak havoc.
-Nocardia are opportunists and succeed when the health of naturally-occurring bacteria are vulnerable.
-Once they gain a foothold, they can take over your system causing poor settling and/or foaming.
+Nocardia is an opportunist and succeed when the health of naturally-occurring bacteria is vulnerable.
+Once it gains a foothold, it can take over your system causing poor settling and major foaming.

 Nocardia is a Gram positive, Neisser negative, true branching filamentous bacterium that does not have a sheath and does not contain sulfur granules.
 It is a common cause of foam and floating sludge (1).
 This filament has a longer generation time than most floc-forming bacteria and goes through several stages of growth (1).
-The Early Phase consists of Gram positive cylindrical cells that may not be recognized, as it does not yet cause foam, but as the temperature begins to rise the single cells progress to an intermediate stage where they begin to form small nodes and branches which rapidly elongate once the temperature rises above 320°F (16o°C) (1).
+The Early Phase consists of Gram positive cylindrical cells that may not be recognized, as it does not yet cause foam, but as the temperature begins to rise, the single cells progress to an intermediate stage.
+Here they begin to form small nodes and branches, which rapidly elongate once the temperature rises above 60°F (15.5°C) (1).
 This fully branched Advanced Phase then causes an open, lacy floc structure, somewhat similar to tree roots, that causes persistent foam when aerated (1).